refena/refena/README.md

 A notifier holds the actual state and triggers rebuilds on widgets listening to them.

 There are multiple kinds of notifiers.
-The `NotifierProvider` understands all of them.
+Use notifiers in combination with `NotifierProvider`.

 | Provider           | Usage                      | Exposes `ref` |
 |--------------------|----------------------------|---------------|